UW-GDA/gda_course_2021/resources/conda.md

 ## Install Conda
 Downloand and install the Python 3 version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/distribution/).

-Miniconda gives you just the conda package manager, while Anaconda provides the package manager along with a large set of additional tools.
+Miniconda gives you just the conda package manager, while Anaconda provides the same package manager along with a large set of common packages.
+While Anaconda may be easiest for beginners, we recommend miniconda for a more a lighter, faster, more customizable installation that requires less disk space.

-All you need to proceed is the package manager provided by Miniconda, which is a lighter and faster install.
 The package manager is what enables you to pull together various Python packages, resolve their dependencies, and create a functional custom Python environment.

 Follow the instructions for installation: https://conda.io/projects/conda/en/latest/user-guide/install/index.html